 No one is immune to the harsh realities of life.
 This can be our friends, family, neighbours, or even colleagues.
 Mental health issues have no regard for age, race, creed, or economic standing.
 We all experience life’s challenges and stressors.
 Although these may look different to each person and have a different effect on them, life hits us all.
 Anyone can suffer from mental health issues.

-If you think you need help, take our free online mental health assessment to understand and enhance your personal levels of positivity and confidence in your life.
+If you think you need help, take our free online Workplace Wellbeing Assessment to understand and improve your cognitive, emotional and physical wellbeing and identify your workplace stressors.

 The more you know about mental health, the more empowered you are to offer help to those around us and even yourself.
 Choose every day to make your mental health a priority.